Chengdu J-20: Armament

-The main weapon bay is capable of housing both long-range air-to-air missiles (AAM; PL-12, PL-15 – PL-21) and precision-guided munitions (PGM; LS-6/50, LS-6/100), while the two smaller lateral weapon bays behind the air inlets are intended for short-range AAMs (PL-10).
+The main weapon bay is capable of housing both long-range air-to-air missiles (AAM; PL-15 – PL-21) and precision-guided munitions (PGM; LS-6/50, LS-6/100, FT-7, CM-506 kg, etc.), while the two smaller lateral weapon bays behind the air inlets are intended for short-range AAMs (PL-10).
 These side bays allow closure of the bay doors prior to firing the missile, enhancing stealth and allowing the missile to be fired in the shortest possible time.
-The J-20 reportedly lacks an internal autocannon or rotary cannon, suggesting the aircraft is not intended for use in short-range dogfight engagements with other aircraft but to engage from long standoff ranges with missiles such as the PL-15 and PL-21.
+The main bay may carry four medium/long-range AAMs, with each lateral bay carrying a short-range missile.
+In 2023, the United States reported that China planned to increase the J-20's missile capacity in "low-observable configuration".
+A staggered arrangement of six PL-15s is possible with modified rail launchers and missile frame with folded control surfaces.
+A thinner profile missile, designated PL-16, was also reportedly under development in 2020 to allow the additional internal carriage.
+The PL-16 features a compressed airframe, folded fins, and a high-performance dual-pulse motor to reduce size, while maintaining the same level of performance as the PL-15.
 The J-20 will likely use air-to-air missiles to engage in air superiority combat with other aircraft and to destroy high-value airborne assets.
 Supplemental missions may include launching anti-radiation missiles and air-to-ground munitions for precision-strike missions.

-While the fighter typically carries weapons internally, the wings include four hardpoints for auxiliary fuel tanks to extend the ferrying range.
-However, much like the F-22, the J-20 is unlikely to carry fuel tanks on combat missions due to its vulnerability in such a configuration; the value of this configuration is relevant to such peacetime operations as transiting between airbases.
-The fighter is able to carry four medium/long-range AAMs in the main bay and one short-range missile in each lateral weapon bay.
-A staggered arrangement of six PL-15s is possible for potential future missile rail launchers.
+The wings include four hardpoints for auxiliary fuel tanks to extend the ferrying range and launch racks to carry weapons, such as the PL-15 and PL-17.
+The J-20 can carry eight PL-15 missiles externally with each hardpoint carrying two rail launchers.
+It is unlikely to be the primary carrier of external weapons as they compromise the aircraft's stealth, but this mode can be used when sacrificing stealth is permissible for the mission, or to provide additional carriage capacity behind stealthy friendly platforms.

+The J-20 reportedly lacks an internal autocannon or rotary cannon, suggesting a preference for long-range engagements with missiles rather than short-ranged dogfights.